 The below are the types of claims which may be the result of an employer unilaterally introducing changes to terms and conditions of employment:

 - Breach of contract.
 Damages for a breach of contract claim brought during employment are made in the civil courts (the employment tribunal only hears breach of contract claims which arise on the termination of employment).
 Only direct financial loss arising from the breach can be recovered.
-Where the employee cannot establish financial loss, their only other remedies are a declaration that the variation was a breach of contract or an injunction restraining the breach.
+Where the employee cannot establish financial loss, their only other remedies are a declaration that the variation was a breach of contract or less commonly an injunction restraining the breach.

 - Unlawful deductions from wages claim.
 Where the change results in a reduction in pay, the employee may be able to bring a claim before an employment tribunal that the employer has made an unlawful deduction from wages.
-The main issue here will be whether the employee can be said to have accepted the change by reason of their continuing in employment.
+The main issue here will be whether the employee can be said to have accepted the change by continuing in employment.

 - Unfair dismissal claim.
 If there has been a substantial change to the employee's terms and conditions, this may give rise to a deemed dismissal.

-If the breach of contract is a fundamental breach going to the root of the contract, the employee may choose to resign and bring a claim for constructive unfair dismissal.
+Furthermore, if the breach of contract is a fundamental breach going to the root of the contract, the employee may choose to resign and bring a claim for constructive unfair dismissal.

-This claim will only be successful if the change is likely to amount to a repudiatory breach of contract by indicating that the employer no longer intends to be bound by one or more of the essential terms of the contract of employment.
+This claim will only be successful if the change is likely to amount to a serious or repudiatory breach of contract by indicating that the employer no longer intends to be bound by one or more of the essential terms of the contract of employment.
 Whether the term is essential or not will depend on the effect the breach of that term has on the employee.

 A failure by the employer to pay an agreed rate of salary or provide other financial benefits to the employee's detriment is likely to be a repudiatory breach of contract.